stadium-software/conditional-datagrid-styling/README.md

 ![](images/DGClass.png)

 ## Page.Load Setup
+1. Populate the *DataGrid* control with data
-1. Drag a *List* action into the event handler and call it "ConditionsList"
+2. Drag a *List* action into the event handler and call it "ConditionsList"
-2. Assign the *ConditionalColumn* type to the *List* action
+3. Assign the *ConditionalColumn* type to the *List* action
-3. Define the columns to analyse
+4. Define the columns to analyse
    1. *column*: the column name as defined in the *Column* property of the *DataGrid* or the column number

 ![](images/ColumnPropertyName.png)